 Once you have decided all your relevant preferences, you will want to save these preferences to apply them to existing scores or to create new scores with the same preferences.
 All you then will need need to do is organise the page breaks and check the density left to right perhaps pushing more bars into some systems or alternatively having more line breaks.
 To save your preferences, you can save your style settings, and apply them to imported scores or you can create a template and use it to create new scores.

 Saving and loading style

-This document is licensed under Creative Commons Attribution.
+This document is licensed under Creative Commons BY MuseScore.org .
 Please share!